kovidgoyal/calibre/manual/viewer.rst

 Finally, you can use the calibre color scheme colors via `CSS variables
 <https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties>`_.
-The calibre viewer defines the following variables:
+The calibre E-book viewer defines the following variables:
 ``--calibre-viewer-background-color``, ``--calibre-viewer-foreground-color``
 and optionally ``--calibre-viewer-link-color`` in color themes that define a link color.